The transmission is complicated and important components of your car

-Between the engine and driving wheels of a vehicle is the transmission, a speed and power-changing device.
+Between the engine and driving wheels of a vehicle are the transmission, a speed, and a power-changing device.
 Power comes from the engine into the transmission.
 This device “transmits” the power through a driveshaft to one of two axles, either front or rear.
 Some drive trains use a “transaxle,” which is a combination of the transmission and the differential.
-While usually found on front wheel drive cars, these can also be used on mid- and rear-engine cars.
+While usually found on front-wheel-drive cars, these can also be used on mid- and rear-engine cars.
 For better weight balance, some cars have their engine in the front and the transaxle in the rear.

 If you have a 4×4, there is an extra piece to this puzzle called a transfer case.
 This device takes the shifted power from the transmission and then divides (transfers) it to the appropriate axles via a drive shaft front or rear.